motog34/motog34.github.io/README.md

 ## Contributing

-To contribute, you can submit files directly via commit to the repository tree.
+To contribute, you can submit files directly via [pull requests](https://github.com/motog34/motog34.github.io/pulls) to the repository tree.
 Please ensure your submissions are relevant and helpful to the community.

 ## License